Tips, Advice, and Drills for Hacky Sack Beginners

 - Never self-serve: This means when you pick up the ball, pass it to someone else, preferably someone who hasn't gotten to play much.
 Self-serving is the number one way to look like a hack-hog.

 - Retrieve the hack.
 If you kick the hack out of the circle, you should be the one to go get it.
 If someone is really close by, they can, but it's still your responsibility!

 - Don't apologize: Don't worry about missing a hit.
 It's not that big of a deal, just start the next round.
 Everyone misses sometimes.

-- Keep it friendly: Respect other players, keep it friendly!
+- Keep it friendly: Respect other players and keep it friendly!
 You're all there to hang out and play.

 - Names: The ball is called a "hack," a footbag, a sack, a bag, or a hacky sack.
 Never call it a ball unless you want to sound like a dweeb.

 In general, you should be open to people joining your circle, but discretion is up to you.
 These rules may seem trivial, but make sure you follow them!

 Shoes and Clothes

 I've covered what I think about shoes and clothes before and how the recommended shoe by the International Footbag Players Association is the Adidas Ron Laver, but here's a trick that can make any shoes with laces better for hacky sack.
 For any shoe, you want the surfaces to be smooth and wide.
 This allows for more area to hit and stall.
 This lacing helps the pesky toe area of your shoes, which usually plagues beginners because of the rounded edge.
 Adjusting your laces creates a small pocket for the hack.